01 What is VEKTOR?

 The REM (Recursive Episodic Memory) cycle is a background consolidation process that runs while your agent is idle.
 Inspired by biological sleep, it performs the expensive work of compressing, reorganising, and optimising the memory graph without interrupting active sessions.

 You can trigger it manually via memory.dream() or schedule it automatically with node rem.js.
 In production, most users run it nightly.
-The REM cycle is a Studio-tier feature.
+The REM cycle is a Slipstream-tier feature.

 Progressive Compression is the process of converting fragmented raw interaction logs into dense, high-signal insight nodes during the REM Synthesize phase.
-In production tests, 388 raw fragments compressed into 11 core insights — a 98% reduction in context-window noise with 100% signal retention via the rem_lineage traceability table.
+In production tests, 388 raw fragments synthesised into 11 Core Insight nodes — a 97.2% reduction in active context noise with full signal retention via the rem_lineage traceability table.

 The "progressive" aspect means compression happens iteratively across REM cycles rather than all at once — summaries can themselves be summarised in future cycles as the graph matures.